danielcremer/helenus/README.md

 ## Pluggable id generation

 By default Helenus uses the simple_uuid gem to generate ids automatically.
-You can plug in your own id generation log:
+You can plug in your own id generation logic:

     class Person
       include Helenus